strongloop/strongloop.com2/_posts/2001-05-04-information-for-blog-authors.md

 The properties are:
 - `layout`: Must be `post`.
 - `title`: Title of the post, which can include any character except a colon (:).
 To put a colon in your title, use the HTML entity `&#58;`.
+Note that titles should be primarily upper case as per [this style guide](https://www.bkacontent.com/how-to-correctly-use-apa-style-title-case/).
 - `date`: Publication date of your post in `yyyy-mm-dd` format.
 - `author`: Your name.
 If this matches an entry in `_data/authors.yml` the post byline will automatically link to your author page if you have one.
 See [README - How to add an author page](https://github.com/strongloop/strongloop.com/blob/master/README.md#how-to-add-an-author-page) for more information.
 - Note that multiple authors must be formatted like this, with each author marked on a new line: